 If you’re making a move for this job, then the company should be willing to pay a little extra to help with the move.
 Gauge what a realistic number for your troubles is beforehand, then bring it to the table with plenty of evidence.

-As you’ve worked with the company longer, you’ll be able to start negotiating more detailed benefits, like paid professional development opportunities, education funds or tuition reimbursement, and commuting reimbursement.
-In the end, your perks should total around 30 percent of your compensation.
+Consider also other fringe benefits, like transportation reimbursement, paid professional development opportunities, and education funds or tuition reimbursement.
+In the end, the perks separate from your paycheck should total around 30 percent of your compensation.

 How to write your acceptance letter